NonVideri/NonVideri.github.io/README.md

 - Has authentication with Passport, validates user input and has routes protected with JWT.
 - Allows the user to perform standard CRUD actions with blog posts.
 - Built using NestJS.

+### JWT Project

+- An educational project on JWT, which is an Express API.
+- Implements standard CRUD actions.
+- Implements mock user registration and authentication using JWT.

+### Store API

+- A Store API in Express.
+- Uses MongoDB.
+- Utilizes:
+  - Filtering by fields (including regex for strings and numeric filters)
+  - Sorting
+  - Choosing fields to be sent
+  - Pagination and limiting results.

 ### Sequelize Project